The bacteria in rainwater should be evaluated. Our experience is that stored underground where it is very cold there is little reason to be concerned.

-Our underground rainwater reservoir contains 27,000 litres; about 7,000 gallons.
+Our underground rainwater reservoir contains 26,000 litres; about seven-thousand gallons.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a social mead tick would help.

 56 Groenekloof Rd,